juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/restful_server_4.png"/>

 This rule executes a cron job periodically.
-This rule is responsible for downloading and installing the latest updated version of the executable code for the RESTful microservices.
+This rule is responsible for downloading and installing the latest updated version of the executable Golang code for the RESTful microservices.

 <a href="microservices_grpc_ec2/usermgmt_op1_no_persistence/eventbridge_client_install/terraform/main.tf" target="_blank">microservices_grpc_ec2/usermgmt_op1_no_persistence/eventbridge_client_install/terraform/main.tf</a>

 <img src="images/restful_server_5.png"/>

+Once we have the executable code installed, the next step is to start the service that will allow us to invoke the microservices from anywhere on the internet.
+For this, we start a GIN server for each microservice.